Junch/SonarTools/SonarTools/Readme/Readme.md

 - Clean the cache.
 - Limits the numbers of sonar-sunner.bat to be run simultaneously.
 - Support csharp
+- Configuration file could contain folder name.
+All projects in the folder need be analyzed.
+Use char '-' to escape.
+- Analyze the .log file to calculate how many files are analyzed, how many files are with "parser error".
+- For commerical build. set the sonar.cfamily.cppcheck.path property to the path of the Cppcheck executable.

 ##Implemented
 - Learn to use cppcheck to generate the .xml output.